Why the Name Matters: From "Lord" to YAHUAH

 The Name:

-The remnant is not worshiping “a higher power.”
+The remnant is not calling on “a higher power.”
 We call on YAHUAH and bow to YAHUSHA.

-You’re not “unsaved” because you didn’t know His Name.
-Many of us came to faith in ignorance.
+You are not “unsaved” because you didn’t know the Name.
+Many came to faith in ignorance.
+YAHUAH is merciful.

 But once you see truth: